Expat child benefits

-It’s easy to assume that expatriate children will resent their parents for taking them away from familiar surroundings, and perhaps find it impossible to adjust to new surroundings.
-In reality, expats generally find that their children adjust quicker than they’d hoped, or at least find it easier over time.
+It’s easy to assume that expat children will resent their parents for taking them away from familiar surroundings, and perhaps find it impossible to adjust to new surroundings.
+In reality, expats generally find that their children adjust quicker than they’d hoped, or at least find it easier over time*.
 And the benefits of moving can drastically outweigh the possible hurdles your family might face along the way.
 Don’t dismiss the chance of a more fulfilling and advantageous life for your children before you consider the undeniable benefits of an expatriate lifestyle.

 Your children will experience more of the world

 Thousands of young adults choose to take a gap year and travel the world as a break from education, or more importantly to broaden their horizons and experience the world beyond their home-cities.
-Traveling gives people a hands-on learning experience of the world they live in.
+Travelling gives people a hands-on learning experience of the world they live in.
 It also teaches us a great deal about our limitations, our passions and ourselves.
 Additionally, employers are paying increasing attention to ‘well-travelled’ job applicants with global experience.

 Your children will become more understanding of other cultures and backgrounds

 One of the most beneficial aspects of raising children overseas is the opportunity it gives them to integrate with people of other cultures, backgrounds and beliefs.
 By introducing diversity into your children’s lives from an early age, they are more likely to grow up tolerant and respectful of other people.
 This kind of mind-set is integral in today’s diverse economy, and will already be in your child’s nature.

 Your children will gain a more diverse and unique education